Cray-HPE/docs-csm/operations/network/management_network/apply_switch_configurations.md

 1. Paste in the generated configuration.

     - When pasting in the configuration be sure that all the commands were accepted.
-In some cases you will need to back out of the current configuration context and back to global configuration for the commands to work as intended.
+      In some cases, it will be necessary to back out of the current configuration context and back to global configuration, in order for the commands to work as intended.
-    - `banner exec` will need to be manually applied.
+    - `banner exec` must be manually applied.

       For example: